Meeting Times (Summer)

 Advisors will remove the advising hold service indicators for their advisees on the Manage Service Indicator screen.

 As you add sections and select instructors for courses, you will find that rather than searching the entire University instructor list, your list will be narrowed to those instructors who teach out of your department/academic organization, as well as those who have taught the course in your area even if they are not in your department.
-If someone outside your department is teaching a course for the first time, please contact Wendy Mulder to have the new instructor added to the list of possible instructors for your department.
-In general, new instructors can be added to your department's academic organization by completing the New Instructor Set-Up Request Form.
+If someone outside your department is teaching a course for the first time, please contact Megan Wheeler to have the new instructor added to the list of possible instructors for your department.
+New instructors can be added to your department's academic organization by completing the New Instructor Set-Up Request Form.
 Please contact us with any information you have about instructors who are no longer active so that we may perform some cleanup work on your available instructor list.
 Note: There is no change in process for adding instructors who are completely new to UNI.

 Course Attribute Type